Abbreviations and Definitions

 ADIS – Arrival Departure Information System – A U.S. government data system that interacts with the electronic manifest system to identify out of status individuals.
 It is part of the US Visit Program.

 AR11 / AR11SR – An immigration form used to report a change of address or change of employment to the U.S. government.
 Most students can fulfill the requirement to report changes of address simply by notifying the Office of International Student Services.
-However, those students subject to Special Registration requirements must use this form to report changes of employment.
+However, those students subject to Special Registration (PDF) requirements must use this form to report changes of employment.
 The form can be found on the USCIS website.

 B-1 / B-2 – Visa categories used primarily for visiting the U.S. for business or tourism.
 Non-immigrants holding B category visas may not enroll for a course of study.